nexola/chess-system-java/README.md

 Chess game made interely in java.

-This project is part of an POO Udemy course, which helped me to have a better vision about the java attributes, classes and methods
+This project is part of an POO Udemy course, which helped me to have a better vision about the java attributes, classes and methods.

 In this project I worked and improved my knowledges in:
 - Encapsulation
 - Constructors